mborik/z80-macroasm-vscode/README.md

   - [Macroassembler AS](http://john.ccac.rwth-aachen.de:8000/as/)
   - [Pasmo](http://pasmo.speccy.org/)
 * [problem matchers](#problem-matchers) for **SjASMPlus** and **Macroassembler AS** compilation output
+* snippets for macros and source control keywords
 * label and symbol documenter on hover, defintion provider, completition proposer
-* snippets for macros and source control keywords
+  - is highly recommended to set `"editor.acceptSuggestionOnEnter": "off"` in your user, workspace or folder settings

 ### Credits